NVIDIA-AI-IOT/jetnet/docs/index.md

 ### It's highly reproducible and configurable

-JetNet uses well-defined configurations to explicitly describe all the steps needed to automatically re-produce a [model](model).
-This includes steps like downloading weights, downloading calibration data and optimizing with TensorRT, that often aren't captured in open-source model definitons.
-These configurations are defined with ``pydantic`` using JSON serializable so they can be easily validated, modified, exported, and re-used.
+JetNet models are defined as ``pydantic`` types, which means they they can be easily validated, modified, and exported to JSON.
+The models include an ``init`` function which is used to perform all steps necessary to prepare the model for execution, like downloading weights, downloading calibration data and optimizing with TensorRT.

 For example, the following models, which include TensorRT optimization can be re-created with a single line